reyesgo/cybersec-project-docs/Project 2/README.md

    - ### Tools & Processes

-      - After gaining access to the webdav server I was able to craft a PHP reverse shell payload using msfvenom and uploaded the payload to the server.
-I also setup a listener using the metasploit framework in order to catch the reverse shell after being executed.
+      - After gaining access to the WebDAV server I was able to craft a PHP reverse shell payload using msfvenom and uploaded the payload to the server.
+I also set up a listener using the Metasploit framework to catch the reverse shell after being executed.

    - ### Achievements